gchq/stroom-docs/content/en/docs/install-guide/setup/create-first-admin.md

 Do **not** run `create_account` or `reset_password` when using an external IDP.
 {{% /warning %}}

-### Finding the user's identifier on an external IDP
+### Finding the User's Identifier on an External IDP

 Stroom links a Stroom user to an identity on the provider using a single claim from the authentication token.
 Which claim is used is set by `stroom.security.authentication.openId.uniqueIdentityClaim`, which defaults to `sub`.